 What Are the Benefits of Free Play?

 During the preschool years, the majority of a child’s development happens during unstructured play, so the importance of free play in early childhood cannot be underestimated.

-Preschoolers are developmentally in the stage of informal learning through play.
+Preschoolers and toddlers are developmentally in the stage of informal learning through play.

-Here is a brief look at 12 areas of development that free play will grow.
+Here is a brief look at 12 benefits of free play for kids.